lakshmishreea122003/blindHelp/README.md

 To start the project:
  Make you of camo app
- or give the videostream index as 0 in videoCapture of opencv After installing all the required libraries, run the below command `python main.py`
+ or give the videostream index as 0 in videoCapture of opencv After installing all the required libraries, run the command `python main.py`